 The order of convergence should be 2 for regular solutions in energy norm and 3 in maxnorm.
-The exponent is hard to see from the data, but the convergence is rapid.
-The convergence is not as regular as you have seen for e,g, the trapezoidal rule for quadrature, because the mesh is so irregular.
+The data suggest just second order convergence pointwise, however.
+In general, the convergence with FEM in Comsol is not as regular as you have seen for e.g., the trapezoidal rule for quadrature, because the mesh is so irregular.

 Now try piecewise linear basis functions instead.
-Lagrange P1 elements are chosen under Physics>SubdomainSettings>Element
+Lagrange Linear elements are chosen under Physics>SubdomainSettings>Element

-Repeat the experiment: Slower convergence.
+Repeat the experiment: Larger errors but essentially the same second order convergence.